TD-Dan/Ai-User-Framework/README.txt

  HOW TO START
 --------------

-To begin, simply provide the `onboarding.md` file AND the accompanying `framework.md` file to your AI in a single prompt.
+To begin, simply provide the `onboarding.md` file AND the accompanying `framework.md` and `aicore.md` files to your AI in a single prompt.
 The AI will take it from there.

 -------------------------------